skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/47.png

-2. Click on Submit Transaction
+2. Click on Submit Transaction found in the bottom left

 3. A pop-up will appear with the transaction to assign a Medical Provider to one of the children you’ve created